prabhant/LOTUS-CL-OD/README.md

 # LOTUS DEMO
-Demo code for LOTUS API, Meant to be used with GAMAOD or GAMAClust
+Demo code for LOTUS API, Meant to be used with GAMAOD or GAMAClust (IJCAI 23)

 ## Documentation
 LOTUS relies on two classes: